Forming a company – what is the meaning of ‘limited liability’?

 What does limited liability mean in reality, and in what circumstances might a director still be found liable?

-In a nutshell, limited liability means that any debts incurred by a company remain the company’s debt or liability and do not carry over to the directors or shareholders of the company.
+In a nutshell, limited liability means that any debts incurred by a company remain the company’s debt or liability and do not carry over to the company’s directors or shareholders.

 The director’s assets are also protected if something goes wrong.